AndresSp/Flaiderp.tv-React/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.
-(TODO)

 ## Author
 [AndresSp](https://github.com/AndresSp)